AIA Contract Series · ARE 5.0 Exam Prep · Updated May 2026

 Exam tip

 When an ARE question describes a conflict between the contractor and owner, ask yourself: does the architect have authority to act here, or does this require a formal claim?
-A201 draws a clear line between the architect’s day-to-day authority and the formal dispute process.
+A201 draws a clear line between the architect’s day-to-day authority and the formal dispute process under Article 15.

 How A201 relates to other AIA contracts